MJEvans3/UMushroom_UK_Investment_Competition_2025/Tactical Strategy/TACTICAL_STRATEGY.md

 **Note**: In 2025, check if there's a significant election or political event this week.
 Your documents don't specify, but "November 5 U.S. election" was mentioned as a potential volatility catalyst.

 **Election Volatility Positioning** (if election is Nov 5):
-- Consider adding VIXY back to 3-4% for election night volatility
+- Consider adding Amundi VIX ETF back to 3-4% for election night volatility
 - Order Wednesday morning for Thursday execution
 - Election results may create currency/gold volatility

 **📊 Market Calm Assessment:**
 - VIX level: ____
-- If VIX < 15 and election tomorrow: **ADD VIXY to 3%**
+- If VIX < 15 and election tomorrow: **ADD Amundi VIX ETF to 3%**

 ---